jrantane/apiaxle/api.md

 * globalCache - The time in seconds that every call under this API should be cached.
 * endPoint - The endpoint for the API.
 For example; `graph.facebook.com`
 * apiFormat - (default: json) The resulting data type of the endpoint.
+This is redundant at the moment but will eventually support both XML too.
 * endPointTimeout - (default: 2) Seconds to wait before timing out the connection
 * endPointMaxRedirects - (default: 2) Max redirects that are allowed when endpoint called.